-Caption is short text under a picture describing its content.
-In web interfaces fonts are usually small and often italic, and in mobile interfaces, the sizes of fonts depend on a size of a picture.
+Caption is the short text under a picture describing its content.
+In web interfaces fonts are usually small and often italic, and in mobile interfaces, the sizes of fonts depend on the size of a picture.

 A powerful caption needs to contain accurate data helping users to understand what they see.
 It’s important for captions to provide new information so it shouldn’t describe obvious statements which users already see in the photo.
 Choose the tone of the caption according to the specifics of the target audience and the whole content on the page.
 If you apply pictures from a side author, you should include credits and citations otherwise you break copyright law.

 CTA button copy is actually a call that tells users what action they will take if they click the buttons.
 CTA microcopy has to catch users’ attention quickly and lead them right to the action.

 To make a sufficient call-to-action, you need to keep the number of words at the minimum, usually not more than 1-2 words.
 A few appropriately chosen words work much faster than a long descriptive phrase.
 In addition, applying imperative case in CTA microcopy, you give strong and direct instructions on what users can do next.

 Moreover, a CTA should stand out among the other components on a layout, the reason why high contrast is a must.
 Prominent colors and size can make call-to-actions easily noticeable and increase readability.

 Notifications are applied to both web and mobile user interfaces.
 They are usually short messages which aim to inform people about upcoming upgrades or any other activity in a product as well as provide some reminders to keep users engaged.